hugo-sebastiao/hugo-sebastiao.github.io/index.md

 ## Why teams hire me

 I work at the intersection of software engineering and experimental research.
-I help when a project needs more than generic coding — for example, when software must coordinate hardware, support real-time acquisition, remain maintainable, and be usable by scientists in day-to-day operation.
+I help when instrument software needs to do more than just function in a prototype: it needs to coordinate hardware reliably, support acquisition and analysis, remain maintainable, and be usable by scientists in day-to-day work.

-I am particularly useful for projects where:
+I am particularly useful when teams are dealing with:

-- Software that only works when the original developer is there
+- software that only works when the original developer is there
-- Instruments that require too many manual steps
+- instruments that require too many manual steps
-- Fragile integrations between cameras, stages, detectors, and analysis code
+- fragile integrations between cameras, stages, detectors, and analysis code
-- Research prototypes that are hard to extend or trust
+- research prototypes that are hard to extend or trust
-- A prototype needs to become reliable software
+- custom workflows that need to become reliable internal tools
-- Multiple instruments or devices must work together
+- multi-device systems that need to work together predictably
-- A manual workflow needs to be automated
-- Research code has grown difficult to maintain
+- research codebases that have become difficult to maintain

 ---